John Ioannidis: Evidence-based medicine

 Ioannidis has been one of the strong proponents and earlier advocates of evidence-based medicine.
 However, he has alerted that, over the years, as evidence-based medicine acquired more prominence and influence, it was hijacked to serve other agendas that are often biased.
-In an essay written to honor his late mentor David Sackett, he stated that "Influential randomized trials are largely done by and for the benefit of the industry.
-Meta-analyses and guidelines have become a factory, mostly also serving vested interests.
-National and federal research funds are funneled almost exclusively to research with little relevance to health outcomes.
-We have supported the growth of principal investigators who excel primarily as managers absorbing more money.
-Diagnosis and prognosis research and efforts to individualize treatment have fueled recurrent spurious promises.
-Risk factor epidemiology has excelled in salami-sliced, data-dredged articles with gift authorship and has become adept to dictating policy from spurious evidence.
-Under market pressure, clinical medicine has been transformed to finance-based medicine.
-In many places, medicine and health care are wasting societal resources and becoming a threat to human well-being.
-Science denialism and quacks are also flourishing and leading more people astray in their life choices, including health.
-Evidence-based medicine still remains an unmet goal, worthy to be attained."
-He has described four inter-related problems that create what he calls the Medical Misinformation Mess: "First, much published medical research is not reliable or is of uncertain reliability, offers no benefit to patients, or is not useful to decision makers.
-Second, most healthcare professionals are not aware of this problem.
-Third, they also lack the skills necessary to evaluate the reliability and usefulness of medical evidence.
-Finally, patients and families frequently lack relevant, accurate medical evidence and skilled guidance at the time of medical decision-making."
-He has supported these views by contributing to a meta-epidemiological study which found that only 1 in 20 interventions tested in Cochrane Reviews have benefits that are supported by high-quality evidence., and a related study showing that the quality of this evidence does not seem to improve over time.
+In an essay written to honor his late mentor David Sackett, he stated that:

+He has described four inter-related problems that create what he calls the Medical Misinformation Mess:

+He has supported these views by contributing to a meta-epidemiological study which found that only 1 in 20 interventions tested in Cochrane Reviews have benefits that are supported by high-quality evidence and a related study showing that the quality of this evidence does not seem to improve over time.

 Statistical methods and inference

 Ioannidis has made methodological and conceptual contributions to the debates surrounding the use and misuse of statistical methods and inference.
 He has been an advocate of the approach to redefine statistical significance by requesting more stringent statistical significance thresholds; he has proposed and empirically validated stringent thresholds for genome-wide significance in genetics; and has been critical of the approach to entirely abandon statistical significance.